Frederik-D-Weber/zmax_edf_merge_converter/README.md

                         data.
   --zmax_lite           Switch to indicate if the device is a ZMax lite
-                        version and not all channels have to be included --read_only_EEG       Switch to indicate if onlye "EEG L" and "EEG R" channels should be read in. --zmax_lite switch is invalidated by this --read_only_EEG_BATT  Switch to indicate if onlye "EEG L" and "EEG R" and "BATT" channels should be read in. --zmax_lite switch and --read_only_EEG is invalidated by this --no_write            Switch to indicate if files should be written out or
+                        version and not all channels have to be included --read_only_EEG       Switch to indicate if only "EEG L" and "EEG R" channels should be read in. --zmax_lite switch is invalidated by this --read_only_EEG_BATT  Switch to indicate if only "EEG L" and "EEG R" and "BATT" channels should be read in. --zmax_lite switch and --read_only_EEG is invalidated by this --no_write            Switch to indicate if files should be written out or